MicrobeLab/scCulturePrec-data/README.md

 ### Overview of the workflow

 1.  **Box Detection** - Identify cell regions using either automated or manual methods
-2.  **Segmentation** - Generate cell masks using SAM with box prompts
-3.  **Morphological Analysis** - Extract quantitative morphological features
+2.  **Segmentation and Morphological Analysis** - Generate cell masks using SAM with box prompts and extract quantitative morphological features

 Example input and output files are available [here](https://github.com/MicrobeLab/scCulturePrec-data/tree/main/morphology_analysis).